 The course material includes extensive use of Excel and participants will gain the maximum benefit from this course if they are already competent spreadsheet users.
-It is designed for users who do use Excel on a regular basis, and are comfortable with using its basic tools and functions.
+It is designed for those who have already undertaken the Introduction and/or Intermediate Financial Modelling in Excel courses or users who do use Excel on a regular basis, and are comfortable with using its tools and functions.

 At minimum, it is assumed that participants will know how to: